 A lot of business owners would be excited with a bank balance of $50,000!
 And in our previous example, the bank balance reflected the healthy owner’s equity balance.
 But as this updated example shows, a $50,000 bank balance doesn’t necessarily mean that the business is healthy.
 With high liabilities, the owner’s equity is negative, meaning the business owner is having to prop the business up.

-While balance sheets can be far more detailed with classification of assets and liabilities as either current or non-current, writing off the value of assets with accumulated depreciation, and concepts such as retained profits and owner distributions, the above information will help you read your balance sheet to get a gage on how your business is travelling!
+While balance sheets can be far more detailed with the classification of assets and liabilities as either current or non-current, writing off the value of assets with accumulated depreciation, and concepts such as retained profits and owner distributions, the above information will help you read your balance sheet to get a gauge on how your business is travelling!
 Remember the balance sheet equation – assets = liabilities + owner’s equity and you can’t go wrong!